MauroDataMapper/docs/docs/user-guides/create-a-data-model/create-a-data-model.md

 ### 3.1 Complete Data Model Details

-Please complete both the mandatory and optional fields of the New Data Model form.
+Please complete both the mandatory and optional fields of the **'New Data Model'** form.
 The defintions of each field are detailed below:

 * [Label](../../glossary/label/label.md)
 	Enter a unique name for the **Data Model** and include any version information, as two **Data Models** cannot share the same **Label**.